ironsilk/mSquaredPlex/readme.md

         - If user doesn't choose any resolution bot will ask if movie should be added to watchlist.
 In this case the user will be notified if any resolution other than these already presented becomes available.

     - **Watchlist notification** -> When a new torrent was added for any movie in the watchlist.
     If the user accepts, torrent is set to download, else the user will receive updates only on other resolutions for that particular movie.
+These **notifications can be disabled via the /change_watchlist command**.

     - **Download finished notification** -> User receives notification when download is finished.

     - **Check download progress** -> Returns a list of the status of the last 10 torrents downloaded by the user.

     - **Upload viewing activity** -> User can upload a .csv file with his viewing activity.
       - Table format should be `Title`, `Date` which is the default export file from Netflix.
       - Only movies will be picked